ayushsingh82/EdenSage/README.md

-# Research Orchestrator Agent
+# EdenSage

-A sophisticated multi-agent system built on the Edenlayer Protocol that coordinates specialized agents to conduct comprehensive research, analyze data, generate summaries, and format citations.
+A sophisticated multi-agent research system built on the Edenlayer Protocol that coordinates specialized agents to conduct comprehensive research, analyze data, generate summaries, and format citations.

 ## 🎯 Overview